JulienRobberechts/nodejs-test-double-guide/readme-dev.md

 ## in progress

-- test side effect on every test after jest: sinon-...
+- test side effect on every test after rewire:

 ## todo

+- Review all tests
   - move logic into before-each
   - rename moduleA as System under test
-- Review all tests

 - readme: inventory of relative paths: relative from the test to the dependency OR NOT???
 - readme: talk about : The AAA (Arrange, Act, Assert) pattern is a common way of writing unit tests for a method under test.
 - readme: talk about : side effects of each framework.
 - readme: multiple way to use sinon: reset vs restore